-She finally decided to take a chance and go with the white mantle.
+She took a chance and went with the white mantle.
 If she was going to make a statement, it might as well be a statement.
 She put the mantle on after buying it and then headed out with her friends.
 There’d been a big rainstorm the other day, so they had to lift the hems of their dresses to avoid all the gross puddles.

 “It’s so hard to know what to buy,” Satheri complained.
 “I’m still worried that the fabric I chose is too thin for this weather.”